mijenner/CshLibs/README.md

 Provides WriteXML(), ReadXML().

 ## Assy
-Provides GetAssy() which reads Title, Company, Version and FileVersion from assembly.
+Provides GetAssy() which reads Title, Company, Version and FileVersion from assembly / fileversioninfo.

 # Usage
 See examples in TestToolsLibrary in Program.cs.